Andre De Grasse: 2022 season

 The 2022 season began with difficulties for De Grasse, who was hampered by an injury to his foot.
 After a ninth-place finish at the Prefontaine Classic in the 100 m, he won gold at the Bislett Games in Oslo with a season-best time of 10.05 seconds.
 Shortly afterward, he contracted COVID-19 for the second time, experiencing a significant setback to his training due to breathing difficulties.

 Despite his health struggles, he opted to compete at the 2022 World Athletics Championships in Eugene, Oregon.
 In the 100 m, De Grasse was second in his heat with a 10.12 time, qualifying to the semi-finals, despite visible difficulties.
 He ran a 10.21 in the semi-finals and did not advance to the final; the first time at an individual World event, he had failed to win a medal.
 In light of his health, De Grasse said, "it's alright.
 It's been a challenging season.
 I'll take it; I made it to the semifinals."
 He subsequently chose to withdraw from the 200 m.
-There were questions raised about his readiness in advance of the 4×100 m relay, but De Grasse indicated that he felt able to compete.
+There were questions raised about his readiness in advance of the 4 × 100 m relay, but De Grasse indicated that he felt able to compete.
 The Canadian team qualified for the finals with the third-fastest time in the heats, De Grasse being pipped at the line by Frenchman Jimmy Vicaut by 0.01 seconds.
 In the final, the Canadians staged a major upset victory over the heavily favoured American team to take the gold medal, aided by smooth baton exchanges while the Americans made multiple fumbles.
 De Grasse ran the anchor leg for Canada, maintaining the lead over American Marvin Bracy to secure his first-ever relay major championship gold, breaking the national record he had previously helped set at the Rio Olympics.
 This was Canada's third gold in the event, and the others being consecutive Bailey era wins in 1995 and 1997.
 The result "stunned" the heavily American crowd at Hayward Field, but De Grasse noted "there's a lot of Canadian flags out there, a lot of fans cheering us on -- it definitely feels good.
 It's not technically on home soil, but it kind of felt like it."
 Reflecting on the historic win with his teammates, he said: "We have talked and dreamed about this moment together."

 De Grasse was initially named to the Canadian team for the 2022 Commonwealth Games, but withdrew after the World Championships, with Athletics Canada citing a need "to properly recover and prepare for the rest of the season."
+Struggles with injury and the aftermath of COVID continued, and he ended the season with an appearance at the Diamond League Final in Zürich, where he came eighth of eight runners in the 100 m and sixth in the 200 m.